 Spiced Caramel Sauce is luscious and rich, and can be used in so many delicious ways.
 Bursting with warming flavors, this dessert sauce can be added to cakes and cookies, or swirled in ice creams and drinks.
-Whenever I make a recipe with many components, I try to get some of them done ahead of time.
+Once you master making this Spiced Caramel Sauce, you’ll want to have it at the ready all the time.

 What’s in this Spiced Caramel Sauce recipe?